shaisachs/the-check/README.md

 “Cool,” Augusta said, satisfied.

-Frankie arrived with a box of napkins, stopped short, and groaned.
+Frankie looked up, and groaned.
 “Oh no. Not the sketches.”

 “They’re harmless,” Augusta said.